 (See also Approach to the Patient With Headache Approach to the Patient With Headache Headache is pain in any part of the head, including the scalp, face (including the orbitotemporal area), and interior of the head.
 Headache is one of the most common reasons patients seek medical... read more .)

 Idiopathic intracranial hypertension typically occurs in women of childbearing age.
-Incidence is 1/100,000 in normal-weight women but 20/100,000 in obese women.
-Intracranial pressure (ICP) is elevated (> 250 mm H2O); the cause is unknown but probably involves obstruction of cerebral venous outflow, possibly because venous sinuses are smaller than normal.
+Incidence is 1/100,000 in normal-weight women but 20/100,000 in women with obesity.
+Intracranial pressure (ICP) is elevated (> 250 mm H2O); the cause is unknown but can involve obstruction of cerebral venous outflow, which can result from increased CSF pressure which can result in increased venous obstruction—a vicious circle.

 In children, this disorder sometimes develops after corticosteroids are stopped or after growth hormone is used.
 Idiopathic intracranial hypertension may also develop after tetracyclines or large amounts of vitamin A are taken.